jmonster/podhnologic/README.md

 - **Linux**: [Install FFmpeg on Linux](https://ffmpeg.org/download.html#build-linux)
 - **Windows**: [Install FFmpeg on Windows](https://ffmpeg.org/download.html#build-windows)
 - **macOS**: [Install FFmpeg on macOS](https://ffmpeg.org/download.html#build-mac)

+## tips

+For iPod, just use 256-kbps AAC and be done with it.

+- battery life
+  - less storage accesses / wake ups
+  - hardware is optimized for decoding aac
+- storage
+  - files are significantly smaller
+- transparent
+  - 256 aac is not lossless, but it is transparent - If you can tell the difference AND care about being able to subtley barely tell a difference then, by all means, `--codec alac` is for you.
+    .

 # disclaimer